Tahermaxse/tree-lnk/README.md

 ## Usage
-`nxt-lnk` template used to create your custom bio link and self-host on Vercel or Netlify using your own domain.
+`treelnk` template used to create your custom bio link and self-host on Vercel or Netlify using your own domain.
 Need little understanding of code :) ☕

 Usually, you don't need to worry a lot about coding if you're just updating information in `BioData.js` and `LinkData.js`.
 To deep dive know more  [Next.js](https://nextjs.org/docs) and [React](https://reactjs.org/docs/getting-started.html) official documentaion.